crazyscot/tangent-lightroom/README.md

 This branch of this repository contains my mapping for the Tangent plugin for Adobe Lightroom Classic.

+My changes from the beta (1.6.9) mapping are:

 *    Trackball dials (with Alt) -> Basic Shadow / Exposure / Highlights (note speed)
 *    Centre Trackball (Alt) -> Grading - Midtone (note speed)
 *    Down arrow -> Previous Knob Bank